christellepd/text-based-adventure/README.md

-# 🏡: The Crazy Apartment Hunt: A Berlin-inspired Adventure
+# :house_with_garden: The Crazy Apartment Hunt: A Berlin-inspired Adventure
 ![](./images/adventure.jpeg)